arnolddevos/ceproc/latticework.md

 - a given variable must not appear in both the fact and one of its parafacts.

-- a given parafact predicate can appear in the rule head more than once.
+- a given parafact lattice name can appear in the rule head more than once.
 In that case, the occurrences are merged.

 # Matching Parafacts